bhigy/zr-2021vg_baseline/docs/RESULTS.md

   </tr>
 </table>

+**Layer** refers to the layer used to extract representations. rnn1 corresponds to the second recurrent layer.

 # sSIMI : Semantic similarity with human judgments

 In this task, the model receives 2 words, let's say /abduct/ and /kidnap/.